Information for Participants

 Rabies is present but rare.
 The risk of encountering an infected animal on a mainly urban journey such as this is slight, but a vaccine is available if you are concerned about this.

 All participants should have valid health insurance before they travel.
 Check your current insurance policy, and ask your agent about the need for additional coverage to cover emergencies such as medical evacuation.

 The following websites all provide information about travelers’ health issues:

-The most common health problem likely to be encountered while traveling is a bout of travelers’ diarrhea.
+The most common health problem that is likely to be encountered while traveling is travelers’ diarrhea.
 Take care with food and water hygiene (drink bottled water rather than tap water).
-Avoid high-risk foods such as salads, shellfish, raw/undercooked meat and fish and unpasteurised dairy products.
+Avoid high-risk foods such as salads, shellfish, raw/undercooked meat and fish and unpasteurized dairy products.
 Bottled water will be available.

 If you do get diarrhea, drink several liters of fluids every day to avoid dehydration.
 Oral rehydration solutions in sachets help to minimize the debilitating effects of dehydration.
 Continue to eat if hungry but avoid fatty foods.

 You may wish to consider taking a treatment pack with you containing an anti-diarrhea agent such as loperamide.
 These can be useful if you absolutely must travel, though instant recourse to drugs is not always the best option as they paralyze the body’s ability to rid you of the infection.

 Some treatment packs also contain an antibiotic such as ciprofloxacin.
 Most cases of travelers’ diarrhea are self-limiting to 3-4 days.
 A single dose of 500 mg of ciprofloxacin can often reduce this to one day (a prescription is needed).

 The Palestinian climate is Mediterranean and often sunny.
 The days are warm but nights can be chilly.